LAB3 builds IoT platform for University of Adelaide

 The monitoring is aimed at either detecting leaks before they become breaks, and enabling proactive management of pipe assets for longer, or the reduction of non-revenue water loss.

-“The data provided has not always been specific with regard to the type of leak detected or the priority which should be assigned to repair, and utility operations crews can become frustrated with false alarms”, Stephens said.
+“The data provided has not always been specific with regard to the type of leak detected or the priority which should be assigned to repair, and utility operations crews can become frustrated with false alarms,” Stephens said.

-The University of Adelaide engaged LAB3 to transport the capability developed for SA water into a mature IoT data platform that could be used to deploy the analytics functions to other water utilities.
+The University of Adelaide engaged LAB3 to implement the analytics, developed for a water utility, into an IoT data platform, so it could offer it to other water utilities.

-Stephens said LAB3 were required to get to market faster because the university needed to focus its time and resources on acoustics, hydraulic engineering and statistical and machine learning methods.
+Stephens said LAB3 was required to help the university get to market faster because the university needed to focus its time and resources on acoustics, hydraulic engineering and statistical and machine learning methods.

 “Our strengths are in understanding the acoustic and hydraulic data, including its connection to operational events and outcomes, and in creating the algorithms and scripts associated with improved analytics.
-We are not specialized in building IoT platforms,” Stephens said.
+We are not specialised in building IoT platforms,” Stephens said.

-IoT is one of LAB3 fastest growing specialties.
-In October last year, it built an electronics laboratory dedicated to designing, prototyping, testing and manufacturing IoT sensors.
+In October 2021, LAB3 built an electronics lab to design, prototype, test and manufacture IoT sensors.

-“With the platform provided by LAB3 and their product SensorMine, we have been able to move at least six months faster than the alternative options also explored”, Stephens said.
+“With the platform provided by LAB3 and their product SensorMine, we have been able to move at least six months faster than the alternative options also explored,” Stephens said.